smapiot/piral/docs/tutorials/18-authentication.md

 );
 ```

-In scenarios where the user information changes during the lifetime of the application an action can be used.
+In scenarios where the user information changes during the lifetime of the application, an action can be used.
 The `setUser` action makes this possible.
 If `undefined` is supplied then a "logout" is essentially communicated (i.e., no user available).
 Otherwise, just call `context.setUser` to update the user information:

 ```jsx
 // App.tsx